thewalkingtoast/actionsmtp/README.md

   ingress_password: your-generated-password
 ```

-3. Use this password as your AUTH_PASS in ActionSMTP configuration.
+3. Use this password in your ActionSMTP `config.yml` file under the webhook auth section.

 ## Processing Spam in Rails